 - Involve carers, relatives and other people who work closely with the person concerned.

-Are there deprivation of liberty safeguards in Northern Ireland?
+Deprivation of liberty safeguards (DoLS) in Northern Ireland

-The safeguards in Northern Ireland ensures that a person is only deprived of liberty when it is right to do so, and the decision must adhere to the Mental Capacity Act (NI) 2016.
+The safeguards in Northern Ireland ensures that a person is only deprived of liberty when it is right to do so.
+The decision must adhere to the Mental Capacity Act (NI) 2016.
 If someone wants to deprive a person of liberty, each of the deprivation of liberty safeguards must be in place.

 The deprivation of liberty safeguards in Northern Ireland are:

-- It must be believed the person lacks the mental capacity to decide about the deprivation of liberty and this must be written down in a statement of incapacity.
+- It must be believed the person lacks the mental capacity to decide about the deprivation of liberty.
+This must be written down in a statement of incapacity.

 - It must be believed and written down that a deprivation of liberty is in the person’s best interests.